Franchising in Scotland

 So, you have made your mind up that this is the route to follow, you need to ask yourself, is your business franchisable?

-We have 5 key questions that will allow you to evaluate.
+5 key questions to evaluate.

 - Is the business profitable? – is there enough margin in the business that would allow the Franchisor and Franchise Owner to make acceptable returns?
 Is there a historical profitable track record?